 American Bar Association, District of Columbia Bar Association

-United States Court of Appeals for the 7th Circuit, United States District Court for the Eastern District of Wisconsin, United States Supreme Court
+United States Court of Appeals for the District of Columbia, 3rd and 7th Circuits, United States District Court for the Eastern District of Wisconsin, United States Supreme Court